 What Public Sources Show

 Exodus Consultancy is a network infrastructure entity holding autonomous system AS210618 and a website promoting cloud and hosting services.
 There is no evidence it currently routes any internet traffic.
-Its operational status is unconfirmed, making it a dormant network operator that could one day become an active routing participant with implications for interconnection partners and downstream networks.
+Its operational status is unconfirmed, making it a dormant network operator that could one day become an active routing entity with implications for interconnection partners and downstream networks.

 Public records consist of a PeeringDB network profile, the operator's own website at exodusclouds.com, and a bgp.tools entry.
 These sources confirm the AS210618 registration and a promotional web presence.
 However, no official business registration, physical address, or leadership is verified.
 No IP prefixes are currently announced, and there is no information about active customers or revenue.